FieldRobotEvent/competition_environment/README.md

 For the simulation contest, you have to hand in both your robot workspace image and the zipped [simulation_files](/simulation_files) folder.
 To do this, create the `robot_workspace.tgz` container and `simulation_files.zip`:
 ```
+# Create the robot workspace image
 cd ~/<your_workspace_folder>
 docker build . -t robot_workspace
 docker image save robot_workspace | gzip -c - > robot_workspace.tgz

+# Create the simulation files
 cd ~/<the_cloned_competition_environment_folder>
 python3 scripts/copy_simulation_files.py
 zip -r simulation_files.zip simulation_files/